FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/fidl/language/attributes.md

 * `Syscall` &mdash; transport used to specify that the protocol is used to define Zircon syscalls, rather than typical IPC.

-The default is `Channel` if none specified.
+The default is `Channel` if none is specified.
 If you do specify a value or values, then only those values are used (e.g., specifying `@transport("Foo")` disables `Channel` and uses only `Foo`).